Alessio1599/single-ECG-classification/README.md

      - For RNN: `python hyperparameter tuning/RNN_hyperparameter_optimization.py`
    - Perform at least 40-50 runs for each model to ensure a thorough search of the hyperparameter space.

-3. **Analyze Results:**
-   - Use the visualization tools provided in the `wandb` directory to analyze the results of the sweeps.
-   - Refer to the `main_wandb.py` and `main_wandb2.py` scripts for generating visualizations and reports.

 ## Documentation
 Refer to the `docs` directory for detailed documentation, including the project proposal and final presentation.